XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Performing a mix with only the left positioned red sound in combination with the right positioned blue sound takes a little preparation.

-From now on the playback will only transition from the red to the blue sound and vice versa.
+From now on the playback will only transition from the red sound to the blue sound and vice versa.

 In addition to what is shown here, the use of an MPE (MIDI Polyphonic Expression) compatible keyboard like the Osmose Synthesizer offers the possibility to mix the three called sounds differently for each note.
 See Osmose Settings